Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/get_compute1_access.rst

 Set up VPN access
 -----------------
-To access Compute1 from off-campus, you will need to use a VPN.
+To access Compute1 from off-campus, you need to use a VPN.
 Instructions for accessing the WashU VPNs can be found here: |vpn-instructions|.
 For help with the VPNs you should contact
 |vpn-contact|.